 Base on the capsulated community and highly identified communications, frequent interactions with customers are significant for professional shoppers.
 Companies can be categorized as ‘Defenders’ or ‘Explorers’ in terms of communication style, in which ‘Defenders’ use social media as a one-way communication tool, while ‘Explorers’ collaborate authentic social media marketing with interactions.
 The explorer approach is advocated, as defenders do not take advantage of the opportunities for building real relationships within the network [x].
 Applying this theory to personal shoppers, we can see that personal shoppers tend to adopt the ‘Explorer’ approach, and interaction is highly considered as a major branding communication tool.

 In fact, shoppers interact with community members fairly frequently via various ways.
 They bring up questions on the posts for discussion and interact with buyers under the comment section, they make recommendations to customers and talk about fashion in private chats, they even give incentives for customers who help to generate origin contents (e.g. shooting pictures that present bought products in daily life).
-Sometimes, Wechat shoppers even host lottery on the post to involve customers.
+Sometimes, luxury personal shoppers even host lottery on the post to involve customers.
 For example, on November 11th, the no.11 person among those who ‘like’ the post can get $20.

 The interactivity enhances the shopper’s identity and contributes to the collective making of meaning [xi].
 Social media shopper benefits from interaction by harvesting a closer customer relationship and shaping a stronger personal brand.